routingblog/arbitration/content/docs/references.md

 1. Cain, R. M. (1988).
 Commercial Disputes and Compulsory Arbitration.
 The Business Lawyer, 44(1), 65–84. https://www.jstor.org/stable/40687165

     {{< details "Cain - Commercial Disputes and Compulsory Arbitration - Conclusion" >}}
-Courts may feel vidually for their possible congressional in For this reason, amendment of the separat ties statutes, is t
+Courts may feel constrained to analyze statues individually for their possible congressional intent favoring judicial enforcement.
+For this reason, amendment of the separate statutes, beginning with the securities statutes, is the preferable approach.
 {{< /details >}}

 1. Sternlight, J. R. (2005).
 Creeping Mandatory Arbitration: Is It Just?
 Scholarly Works, 57(280), 1631–1676.